 - Recognized in top five best graduation rates of all sectors in the country with 82% of students starting at our colleges graduating within six years

-The Student Aid Alliance is a collaboration of Student Associations, higher education partners, businesses, and concerned nonprofits, that support full funding for the State Need Grant program, including increased funding for the State Need Grant program in the 2017 legislative session to serve more students who are eligible for the grant but do not receive it because of lack of funding.
+- The Student Aid Alliance was a collaboration of Student Associations, higher education partners, businesses, and concerned nonprofits, that supported full funding for the State Need Grant program, including increased funding for the State Need Grant program in the 2017 legislative session to serve more students who were eligible for the grant but did not receive it because of lack of funding.

 The State Need Grant (SNG) program was established in 1969 to lower financial barriers to a college education for low- and middle-income Washington residents.
 Currently grants cover approximately 96% of the cost of tuition at public colleges and universities and 25% of the cost of tuition at private colleges.
 A student is eligible to receive a grant if their family income is below 70% of the state’s median family income ($59,500 for a family of four).
 The program annually serves about 72,000 students.